2016rshah/blog/posts/12-books-12-months-2022.md

 Personally, I like this story less than the Palace of Illusions, but I think it is written more skillfully.

 While seeking out this book, I realized I have actually read other books by the same author when I was a kid!
-I read two of her earlier books: The Conch Bearer and TODO.
+I read two of her earlier books: *The Conch Bearer* and *The Mirror of Fire and Dreaming*.
 I remember them being interesting when I was a kid, but I think the two books I have read more recently are more relevant for a broader audience.

 ### *Parachutes Could Carry Us Higher* by Hallmark Editions (August)